 About the blogger:

-Chad is the author of two books: (1) Combat Leader to Corporate Leader and (2) Battlefield to Business Success.
-Chad’s brand message is that organizations & individuals need to translate and apply military skills to business because they immediately produce results and are cost effective.
+Chad is a former USAA Community Manager and the author of two books: (1) Combat Leader to Corporate Leader and (2) Battlefield to Business Success.
 Chad is a retired US Army Special Forces Lieutenant Colonel with 20+ years of Active and Reserve service in infantry, Special Forces, and joint headquarters units.
 He served in Iraq, Bosnia, Korea, and throughout the United States.
-He was awarded the Bronze Star, the Combat Infantryman Badge, the Meritorious Service Medal, the Special Forces Tab, and the Ranger Tab.
-Chad is an adjunct Lecturer of Marketing at Creighton University in Omaha, NE.
-In addition to teaching, he is a mid-level marketing executive and has worked in marketing and sales roles for various companies, including General Electric, Comcast, and Manugistics.
-He has been published in over 110 different articles in over 85 separate publications including The Harvard Business Review blog, Business Week Online, Forbes, Christian Science Monitor, and USA Today.
+He was awarded the Bronze Star, the Combat Infantryman Badge, the Meritorious Service Medal, the Special Forces Tab, and the Ranger Tab. \He has been published in over 110 different articles in over 85 separate publications including The Harvard Business Review blog, Business Week Online, Forbes, Christian Science Monitor, and USA Today.
 He has a BA from Northwestern University and an MBA from Georgetown University.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.